Jewish cemetery, Währing

-The Jewish Cemetery in Währing, opened in 1784, was the main burial site for members of the Israelitische Kultusgemeinde Wien.
+The Jewish Cemetery (Jüdische Friedhof) in Währing, opened in 1784, was the main burial site for members of the Israelitische Kultusgemeinde Wien.
 Besides the St. Marx Cemetery it is the last remaining cemetery of Vienna in the Biedermeier style.
 After its closure in the 1880s, it was partially destroyed during the time of the Third Reich, and is now only partly accessible due to its deteriorating condition.
 A long-running debate over the restoration of the cemetery has been taking place since 2006 between politicians of the federal and local levels as well as experts.

 Location

 Originally the cemetery was part of the Viennese suburb of Währing.
 Today, however, due to boundary changes, the cemetery, despite its name, is no longer part of the 18th Vienna district of Währing, but belongs to Döbling, the 19th district.
 The entry is at No 3 Schrottenbachgasse.